RobertHJones/my-personal-portfolio/README.md

 My personal portfolio both about my coding journey and just a bit more about me!

-I've chosen to build this in Nextjs to practice using it
+I've chosen to build this in Nextjs both as I think it suits the project, and to practice using it.